Facts about studying in Wales

 - Our universities offer lots of help for funding your studies including international scholarship schemes.

 - Our students are happy!
-Aberystwyth has been voted best university town in Britain and Swansea University has won an award for being the best student experience in the UK.
+Aberystwyth has been voted best university town in Britain, Bangor consistently places high for Tutor quality and Swansea University has won an award for being the best student experience in the UK.

 All external links will open in a popup window.